Affiq/tech242-AWS-linux/WhatIsCloud/README.md

 - **Potential for Vendor Lock-In:** Proprietary technologies may lead to dependency on specific providers.
 - **Downtime and Reliability:** Cloud services, despite high reliability, are not immune to downtime.

+## Cloud Providers:

+### Amazon Web Services (AWS)

+**Advantages:**
+- Largest and most mature cloud provider.
+- Extensive range of services.
+- Global infrastructure with data centers worldwide.
+- Active user community and rich ecosystem.

+### Microsoft Azure

+**Advantages:**
+- Seamless integration with Microsoft products.
+- Strong hybrid cloud capabilities.
+- Well-suited for enterprise-scale deployments.

+### Google Cloud Platform (GCP)

+**Advantages:**
+- Strengths in data analytics, machine learning, and big data services.
+- Extensive global network infrastructure.
+- Expertise in containerization and Kubernetes.

+## Four Pillars of DevOps

+**Collaboration:**
+Encourages open communication and collaboration among development, operations, and QA teams.

+**Automation:**
+Emphasizes the use of automation tools to streamline and accelerate the software delivery process.

+**Continuous Integration (CI):**
+Involves frequent integration of code changes into a repository, to detect and address issues early in development.

+**Continuous Delivery/Continuous Deployment (CD):**
+Focuses on continuously delivering and, in some cases, deploying software changes to production.
+Ensures software is always in a deployable state.

+## OPEX vs CAPEX

+**OPEX (Operating Expenditure):**
+- Represents ongoing, day-to-day operational costs.
+- Includes recurring expenses deducted in the year incurred.

+**CAPEX (Capital Expenditure):**
+- Involves investments in long-term assets.
+- Capitalized and depreciated over the asset's useful life.

+In summary, OPEX covers immediate operational expenses, while CAPEX represents long-term investments with costs spread over time.